ibm-cloud-docs/Db2whc/migr_faq.md

 Your Key Protect Integration configuration will be retained.

 ## What is the testing period after the new system is created?

 {: #q_test_period}

+### IBM Driven Upgrade

+{: #ibm_driven_upgrade}

+For IBM-driven upgrades performed during the scheduled maintenance window, the testing period does not apply.
+The system will transition directly into billing upon completion of the upgrade.

+### Customer Initiated Upgrade via Self-Service Upgrade Tool

+{: #customer_initiated_upgrade}

 After successfully creating the new system (Step 1), you have a 14-day period to test and complete the final upgrade process (Step 3).
 The trial end date will be displayed, and once the 14-day period is over, billing for the new instance will automatically begin.
 If the prior system has not been deleted by this point, it will also continue to incur charges.